nhsconnect/prm-practice-migration-staging/guide/06-cutover-and-go-live.md

 Depending on the clinical solution the practice is migrating to, the solution will be configured for staff, roles and names of sites either before the Go-Live or on Go-Live day.
 Smart cards will also need to be activated at the appropriate time.
 Who does this varies between the delivery partner, trainers and practice staff.

-### Check Electronic links

-On Go-Live day notify all organisations that the electronic links can be reactivated.
-At this point you can complete the registration process for patients that joined the practice during the Cutover period.

 ### Transfer Booked Appointments